SwiftSeal/resistify/README.md

-# *Resistify*
+# 🕵️ *Resistify*

-*Resistify* is a lightweight and fast program designed to classify NLRs by their protein domain architecture.
+*Resistify* is a program which classifies plant NLRs by their protein domain and motif architecture.
-It does not require any external databases or manual configuration.
+It is designed to be lightweight - no manual database installations or tricky dependencies here!

 ## Installation